apike/allenpike.com/_posts/2023-02-16-175b-parameter-goldfish-gpt.md

 This is basically exactly what you’d expect from this technology.
 Long conversations will push the initial prompt out of the context window, and provide a lot of fodder for the model to start extrapolating off of novel user input, instead of its intended functions.

-So that’s one big problem with these small context windows: if you talk to them a lot, they can lose their initial programming and go off script.
-But there is another issue with these small context windows: they don’t just forget their creators’ input – they forget yours too.
+So that’s one big problem with these small context window models: if you talk to them a lot, they can lose their initial programming and go off script.
+But there is another issue with them: they don’t just forget their creators’ input – they forget yours too.

 ## Medium-term memory loss
 One of the first things many people think of when they start playing with ChatGPT is that in time it might make for a workable personal assistant, counsellor, coach, game master, or even companion.
 With a one- or two-paragraph prompt, you can already get [ChatGPT](https://openai.com/blog/chatgpt/) to engage you in a fairly compelling conversation that can, at times, feel helpful or meaningful.